Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Conclusions Discussion

 \section{Conclusions \& Discussion}

-In summary, this paper presents an optimization-based day-ahead planner for residential multi-carrier energy systems that uses \ac{pbrom} models to integrate battery ageing.
+In summary, this paper presents an optimization-based non-linear \ac{empc} for residential multi-carrier energy systems that uses \ac{pbrom} models to integrate battery ageing.
 Its integration with the thermal and mobility carriers is achieved by designing specific terminal sets for the individual storage systems, depending on their use and technology.
-The proposed \textit{CPBDeg} planner can handle different cathode chemistries as well as batteries in different ageing states.
-The planner does this with lower degradation than the benchmarks.
+The proposed \textit{CPBDeg} control can handle different cathode chemistries as well as batteries in different ageing states.
+The controller can do this with lower degradation than the benchmarks, by increasing $w_{\text{loss}}$.
 The \ac{pbrom} integration comes at the expense of slightly higher computational times and grid cost in the case of NMC cells.

 In the first case study, it is shown how advanced \ac{pbrom} can be used to reduce battery ageing while maintaining a grid cost comparable to benchmarks, in accordance with the literature for standalone utility-scale applications \cite{Reniers2018, Reniers2019, Reniers2020, Reniers2021, Reniers2023}.
-This is because the planner can better control the degradation per full equivalent cycle than the benchmarks.
+Moreover, the \textit{CPBDeg} has the most smallest capacity fade per cycle.
+This is because the control can effectively relate actions to degradation states.

 In the second case study, the proposed planner is equipped with battery packs of different cathode chemistries, and its performance is compared.
 Empirical models are cathode-specific and thus can't handle multiple cell chemistries.
 The \ac{lfp} battery pack has a lower total $Q_{\textrm{loss}}$ as per established knowledge and can achieve lower grid costs $C_{\textrm{grid}}$ than its \ac{nmc} counterpart.
 Even more so, when considering that the relative cost $c_{\textrm{loss}}$ for both packs was the same, when in reality \ac{lfp} packs have a lower cost than \ac{nmc} packs.
-Thus, Section \ref{sse:CS2} is a conservative approximation, and \ac{lfp} packs have the potential to enable even lower operation costs.
+Thus, Section \ref{sse:CS2} is a conservative approximation, and \ac{lfp} packs have the potential to enable even lower TCO.
 The grid savings are achieved just by changing some simple model parameters taken from the literature.
 This flexibility is an essential feature because it allows the \ac{ems} to exploit any battery pack at hand fully.
+This directly impacts the choice of the residential users towards \ac{lfp} battery packs, because even without aging-aware controls the overall ageing favors \ac{lfp} packs which is already an industry standard.